"LANDSCAPE IS THE ENERGY INSIDE YOUR CHEST

 At Longmen (left), and in Huangshan (right) in the early 1970s

 In 1982, Li Huayi and his wife immigrated to San Francisco.
 There, he enrolled at San Francisco's Academy of Art to study Western art and he completed his master's degree in 1984.
 In the same year, Li held his first one-man exhibition in America at the Pacific Asia Museum in Pasadena, featuring a combination of his Dunhuang-style paintings and his 'Abstract Expressionist' works.
 His abstract paintings particularly received critical acclaim from the leading scholar of Chinese painting, Michael Sullivan.

 Li Huayi at San Francisco's Academy of Art and his solo exhibition in 1984

-In the decade to follow, Li Huayi explored the prospects and boundaries of abstract painting combined with elements from early Chinese art.
+In the decades to follow, Li Huayi explored the prospects and boundaries of abstract painting combined with elements from early Chinese art.
 He gradually created his signature style in the early 1990s, which features grand mountain compositions that recall the monumental landscapes of the Northern Song Dynasty.